Course syllabus for Learning from data

 Examination including compulsory elements

-The final grade is based on the performance on homework assignments and the graded numerical projects.
+The final grade is based on the graded performance on homework assignments (exercises) and computer projects.

 The course examiner may assess individual students in other ways than what is stated above if there are special reasons for doing so, for example if a student has a decision from Chalmers on educational support due to disability.